Brewers Pitcher Josh Hader Apologizes For Racist, Homophobic Tweets Discovered During All-Star Game

 It was a rough night for Brewers star Josh Hader on and off of the field.
-On a night to shine in front of a global audience participating in his first MLB All-Star game, Hader coughed up a 3-run homer.
-For most players, that would have been enough to sour the evening for awhile, but for Josh Hader, fielding questions about what happened on the mound was a whole lot easier than addressing questions regarding the racist, homophobic tweets he sent out years earlier that surfaced during the game.
+On a night to shine in front of a global audience participating in his first MLB All-Star game, Hader coughed up a three-run homer.
+For most players, that would have been enough to sour the evening for a while, but for Josh Hader fielding questions about what happened on the mound was a whole lot easier than addressing questions regarding the racist, homophobic tweets he sent out years earlier that surfaced during the game.

-Over a period of months spanning 2011 through 2012, when Hader was still in high school and had not yet been drafted by the Baltimore Orioles, he dashed off some tweets that displayed racist language, including dropping the N-bomb, and homophobic tweets such as “I hate gay people.”.
+Over a period of months spanning 2011 through 2012, when Hader was still in high school and had not yet been drafted by the Baltimore Orioles, he dashed off some tweets that displayed racist language, including dropping the N-bomb, and homophobic tweets such as “I hate gay people.”
 Some were threats of violence.
 The tweets are gone now, aside from screencaps of them that are surfacing here and there on the web.
-Hader deleted the originals, and then locked his account down and set it to private according to a report at Fox News.
+Hader deleted the originals, and then locked his account down and set it to private, according to a report at Fox News.

 Josh Hader addresses the tweets that surfaced during the game pic.twitter.com/Zzh6uS2frH